spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 ### Backup Scheduling Options:
-* Customize your backup for the exact month, day, hour and minute of the user's choice.
+* Customize your backup for the exact month, day, hour and minute of the user's choice
-* Every week on Sunday at midnight.
+* Every week on Sunday at midnight
-* Every two weeks at midnight.
+* Every two weeks at midnight
-* Every month on the 1st at midnight.
+* Every month on the 1st at midnight
-* Every two months on the 1st at midnight.
+* Every two months on the 1st at midnight

 # Restore
 Backups created manually or as part of the schedule are listed under the Backup/Restore page of the cluster.
 Restore operation can be initiated by selecting the restore option for a specific backup.
 Next, you would be prompted to select a target cluster where you would like the backup to be restored.
 The progress of the Restore can be tracked from the target cluster's backup/restore page.
 Finally, the Restore can be done to the cluster which is running on the same project.